awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.iam.managed-policies.md

 An IAM policy contains policy statements that describe the permissions that you want to grant\.
 When you create a policy statement for Elastic Beanstalk, you need to understand how to use the following four parts of a policy statement:
 + **Effect** specifies whether to allow or deny the actions in the statement\.
 + **Action** specifies the [API operations](https://docs.aws.amazon.com/elasticbeanstalk/latest/api/API_Operations.html) that you want to control\.
 For example, use `elasticbeanstalk:CreateEnvironment` to specify the `CreateEnvironment` operation\.
 Certain operations, such as creating an environment, require additional permissions to perform those actions\.
-For more information, see [Resources and Conditions for Elastic Beanstalk Actions](AWSHowTo.iam.policies.actions.md)\.
+For more information, see [Resources and conditions for Elastic Beanstalk actions](AWSHowTo.iam.policies.actions.md)\.
 **Note**
 To use the [https://docs.aws.amazon.com/elasticbeanstalk/latest/api/API_UpdateTagsForResource.html](https://docs.aws.amazon.com/elasticbeanstalk/latest/api/API_UpdateTagsForResource.html) API operation, specify one of the following two virtual actions \(or both\) instead of the API operation name: